 Most traffic tickets fall under the category of infractions.
 Also known as civil offenses or civil violations, infractions classify as the least serious traffic offenses.
 In most states, traffic infractions are not considered to be a crime.
 Speeding, distracted driving, and running a red light or a stop sign are a few examples of what most states consider to be traffic infractions.

 Dealing with these instances is fairly simple.
 You can either pay the traffic or speeding ticket issued for the violation, visit the traffic court and plead guilty, or challenge the traffic tickets and demand a trial in the traffic court.
-Fines for infraction vary from state to state and on the nature of the offense.
+Fines for infractions vary from state to state and on the nature of the offense.
 Typically, fines range from US$50 to US$500.
 In addition to the fine, a traffic infraction conviction will result in you accumulating certain demerit points to your driving record.
 You can avoid incurring these demerit points, and the fine in some states, by completing the ordered sessions in traffic school.
 Jail time is not a possible punishment for infractions in most states.

-A misdemeanor is a term used for more serious traffic offenses.
-Violations such as driving under the influence and reckless driving fall under the category of traffic misdemeanors.
+A misdemeanor is a term used for more serious traffic offenses—violations such as driving under the influence and reckless driving fall under the category of traffic misdemeanors.
 Traffic infractions are treated as misdemeanors in the presence of aggravating factors.
-For instance, if you breach the speed limit mark by an excessive amount it may be treated as a misdemeanor in some states.
+For instance, if you breach the speed limit mark by an excessive amount, it may be treated as a misdemeanor in some states.
 The majority of states also upgrade infractions to misdemeanors if they lead to an accident.
-Unlike infractions, misdemeanors are considered as crimes and processed in criminal courts.
-If found guilty for a traffic misdemeanor, you can be sentenced to jail.
+Unlike infractions, misdemeanors are considered crimes and processed in criminal courts.
+If found guilty of a traffic misdemeanor, you can be sentenced to jail.
 Typically, a misdemeanor can result in jail time for up to a year and a fine of US$1000.
 In addition to the fine and jail sentence, misdemeanors can result in revocation of driving privileges and suspension.

 Based on the state of the motor vehicle, traffic violations can be divided into: